cscwcu/workshops/python/03_scikit-learn.md

    The predicted species (numerical form) will be compared to the actual species to see how well the model performed.

+   Just like that, you've created a simple machine learning model using Scikit-learn!

 ### Evaluating the Model’s Performance

 We can evaluate the performance of our model using accuracy, which is the percentage of correct predictions.